krzysk1/quadcity/README.md

 # quadcity
 Quad City Challenger II Long Wing for Aerofly FS4

+The Quad City Challenger II was first introduced in 1984.
+It was designed and produced by Chuck Hamilton and Dave Goulet of Quad City Aircraft Corp Moline, Illinois.

+The Challenger series includes a single place, the two place long wing, the two place wide body, and the two place clipped wing.

+Over 3,000 Challenger aircraft have been produced making it one of the most successful light sport aircraft designs and companies in the industry.

 This is free add-on for Aerofly FS4 created by Krzysztof Kaniewski with the Aerofly FS4 SDK.
 3D model by Garren Hansen, credit to him.